mmurygin/notes/web/microservices.md

 1. We should split bounded context according to a buissness goals, not according to a data models.
 1. Share only necessay fields of shared models

-## Deployment
-1. Use only necessary configuration for every service
-1. Test docker images not standalone code
-1. Use dedicated system for providing configuration
-1. Use blue\green deployment

-## Monitoring
-1. Health check for whole system
-1. Health check for every server
-1. Log aggregation
-1. Monitor downstream communications
-1. Use correlation ID

 ## Migration from monolith
 1. Identify bounded contexts
 1. Move bounded contexts into separate modules